 By their very nature, smart factories result in an optimized, decentralized, and transparent production process for both the factory itself and the greater supply chain.
 However, many companies focus on tangible benefits, beyond the broad features.
 To that end, the benefits of a smart factory include increased efficiency, quality, and output sustainability.

 Self-adaptation and its effect on efficiency is a smart factory’s greatest benefit.
 When fully operational, an efficient smart factory will have constant access to an ever-changing stream of data.
-Therein, a smart factory will always be analyzing and self-correcting in order to make the production process and output as efficient as possible.
+Therein, a smart factory will always be analyzing and self-correcting in order to make the production process and output as efficiently as possible.

 Considering the smart factory’s ability to detect and resolve production issues before they have a chance to become disruptive, its output never has a chance to suffer.
 Therefore, the quality of any given smart factory’s final product will higher than any of those produced by non-automated means, which sometimes yield defective goods.